geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 Of fifty, late the guardians of the shade, Cold on the turf are thirty heroes laid; While scarce the rest their ponderous arms sustain, And with a sanguine deluge bathe the plain.
 Count Mirlo piercing in her mad career, (Her cousin once, when France or kin were dear.)82J Now through the broken ring the fury flies, And hope already grasps th’ expected prize; Evanthe, sickening, faints in mute despair, With clasped hands Matilda sinks in prayer; While Berengaria from a lifeless hand Snatch’d the broad shield, and waved the shiningbrand. “ Death, not pollution for a hero’s bride, For <span class="smallcaps">Richard’s</span> Queen 1” th’ intrepid beauty cried. “■ For <span class="smallcaps">Richard’s</span> Queen!” her ruthless foe replied; {f And who art thou that därest such rank assume?
 830 False bird, this hand shall strip thy borrow’d plume.”
 But Albert sees, no more can Almahide Detain the Knight, he seek his Sovereign’s side; What demon then might match Zorayda’s rage, Again compell’d a desperate strife to wage?
 Robb’d of a prize that seemed already won, Her glory tarnished, and her vengeance gone.
 7. 4
 Nor less Aleppo s Princess blames the Knight, She calls him craven, and demands the fight; While anxious only from Zorayda’s hand 840 To save his Queen, he slights her fierce demand.
 And she, too generous with unequal force To press a single warrior, turns her horse, And crossing, as she fled, Matilda’s way, Bears through the forest her defenceless prey.
 Fair Hermesind’s rich robes and courtly mien To Mosul’s erring Prince exprest a Queen j Fawnlike she fled, she seeks the thicker wood, While on his goaded horse the Prince pursued.
 In vain Ricardo, desperate, crost his way, 850 To buy with life one instant of delay; And seized with powerful grasp the rein of gold, His wounded arm reluctant yields its hold; Yet scarce he feels the smart, one pang possest His faithful soul, and silenced all the rest.
 It chanced a path the flying virgin took Where dash’d o’er mossy stones a brawling brook; So close the rocks arose, and twining boughs,, That scarce its dizzy verge a pass allows.
 In need less desperate, ill the timid maid 860 Had dared that narrow dangerous way to tread;
 At least had claim’d Ricardo’s help, and shewn A thousand pretty fears, half feign’d and half her own.
 Yet fearless now she skims the slippery shore, Nor sees the foam, nor hears the waters roar.
 Ricardo saw, and while the Persian steed His tedious way with painful labour freed, He, fleetest of the fleet, in wanton course Who oft outmatch’d the stag, or generous horse, Now in the tangled brake by love sustain’d 3 870 Through nearer ways the angry torrent gain’d.
 Where to the rock above a cedar clung Impending o’er the path; aloft he sprung-— The crashing fibres yield, the falling shade Divides the eager prince and flying maid.
 In vain 1 —his steed scarce pausing, dares the bound, And lights uninjur’d on the slippery ground; He gains each moment on her slackening flight, He grasps her mantle; while the wretched knight, Crush’d by the load, and struggling in the wave, 880 Hears her loud shrieks,—he hears and cannot save î Who in that deadliest регЦ rush’d between?
 The Knight Unknown, the Knight of armour green!
 He who by coy disdain and silent pride Had touch’d a heart to pleading love denied.
-In combat late with Egypt’s King engaged By Arsouf s stream, his dauntless valour waged The íengthen’d contest, till when Asia’s lord With England stood, they sheath’d the mutual sword; Nor since reviving war with fiercer hate Her fires rekindled, had the warriors met. “ 890 Now warn’d by Saiem’s King, who love-inspired, Mark’d where the Moslem Chiefs from fight retired, With him be followed, and as Lusignan To aid the Queen, to raise Evan the ran, For Hermesind he rush’d to fiercest fight, For Hermesind,— who check’d her weary flight.
+In combat late with Egypt’s King engaged By Arsouf’s stream, his dauntless valour waged The íengthen’d contest, till when Asia’s lord With England stood, they sheath’d the mutual sword; Nor since reviving war with fiercer hate Her fires rekindled, had the warriors met. “ 890 Now warn’d by Saiem’s King, who love-inspired, Mark’d where the Moslem Chiefs from fight retired, With him be followed, and as Lusignan To aid the Queen, to raise Evan the ran, For Hermesind he rush’d to fiercest fight, For Hermesind,— who check’d her weary flight.
 They tought, till Adel spurring through the shade, “ And think not thus to shun my sword,” he said, “ Turn, Christian! turn; and thou young Prince, resign The fight unjust, yon craven’s spoils are mine.”
 900 “ Behold me here prepared,” the Knight replied, (i For both or either; be ye both defied!
 Yet better might thy taunts be aim’d at those Who quit the field to war on female foes.” t’t’ On female foes!” indignant Adel críes, As round the wood he rolls his searching eyes; i( Now praised be Alia! praised the Prophet’s name, No true believer shares this deed of shame.
 Thou, through thy visor’d casque so rarely seen, Whate’er thou art, apostate, Nazarene, 910 And thou young Fatimite, far hence remove, v Too much ye trespass on my brother’s love.
 And know ye not that, when a city falls, E’en the rude conqueror spares the haram walls? z Christian! in combat we shall meet again — Meanwhile accept for each fair victim slain, Whate’er the price, her double worth in gold, Or two, the fairest that my harams hold.
 Hundreds they boast that well might pay the debt, Whose veils to me were never lifted yet.”— 920 t’í Moslem! not thus a woman’s worth we prize,” With all a Christian’s auger, Albert cries. “ Say, should thy walls some Cleopatra boast, More fair than her for whom a world was lost, Poor were that ransom for Matilda paid, Our Monarch’s sister, now dishonour’d, dead.” (i Thy foul reproach, ungenerous Christian, spare, Nor stain our glory with so base a fear,” Cried Mosul’s Prince - t —*’ by flattering demons led, We sought in bonds to biud each royal maid, 930 That he who fills Damascus’ Avails with gloom, Who makes our towns a waste, our lands a tomb.
 Who loves the widow’s and the orphan’s cry, Might find one grief to cloud his victory; Nor farther had our sated rage pursued, Nor stain’d one sword in unoffending blood; Then fear not for your captive, none,” he cried, “ Dares doubt the spotless faith of Almahide.”
 That dreadful name which oft had spread despair Through marshall’d ranks, now silenced every fear. ίζ Enough,” the monarch said, distrust and shame Ply from her presence^—I forbear to blame.
 And you, brave Christians! let your valiant Lord Forego his fears, and trust an Arab’s word.
 We fight as sovereigns, not as fiends, to gain Or guard our faith, our glory, and our reign.
 Revenge we love, yet boast our hearts have wou A generous spark from yon all-bounteous sun; And by that only God, whose ruling will Perchance for good designs this seeming ill, By highest heaven, where saints and angels dwell, By the dread bridge and endless flames of hell, To England’s King an Arab’s faith I plight To bring the Princess with the orient light.”
 950 He spoke, and from the scene of contest leads, Abash’d and sad young Aladin proceeds;
 While Gaul’s proud maid her rival lingering view’d, And curs’d the sword that fail’d to shed her blood.
 Oh í if our will such baleful power could give, No mortal eye might meet that glance and live.
 But Hermesind, whose vanity was still Her beacon-light, that led to good or ill -, Graceful before her brave preserver knelt, Pour’d all her thanks, and more than all she felt.
 960 Oh! who could hear unmoved, of mortal mould, Such gratitude, so eloquently told In tones so sweet, from lips of hue so bright, Such glowing cheeks, and eyes of liquid light!
 Yet if slight waving of the warrior’s crest, Or silken scarf, some rebel thoughts confest, His words were calm and few.—” T’was knighthood’s care, Her boast, her oath, to guard and aid the fair, T’was duty and no more.”— “ Yet hear,” she said, “ Nor deem that guile inspires a simple maid, 970 Or curious folly, if I fain would know, To whom my life, or more than life, I owe?
 Whate’er the cause that makes thee court disguise, My lips shall guard the trust my heart will prize,